ft-interactive/g-xaxisdate/README.md

 ### Daily

-From Jun 1 2017 to June 6 2017, with no minot axis
+From Jun 1 2017 to June 6 2017, with no minor axis

 <b>Note</b> This axis is only suitable for single daily values and not hourly values such as a share price.
 This will result is 'dead-space'.
 Use to come